Unsupervised Monocular Depth Estimation in Highly Complex Environments: Introduction

-Because of the limitations of unsupervised framework in complex scenarios, we tackle this challenging problem by using domain adaptation framework.
+Because of the limitations of the unsupervised framework in complex scenarios, we tackle this challenging problem by using an image transfer based domain adaptation framework.
 Instead of training the unsupervised framework on the images from complex environments, we adapt the model trained by day-time images to other complex environments, thereby circumventing the photometric inconsistency in complex environments and achieving satisfactory depth estimation in an unsupervised way in the highly complex environments.
-Instead of adapting an overall depth network, we only adapt the encoder of the depth network by following \cite{vankadari2020unsupervised}.
-An additional encoder is designed to encode the images of complex environments, and after adaptation, the encoded features come from the same feature space as the features of day-time images encoded by day-time encoder.
-The adapted encoders for different scenarios share the same decoder for monocular depth estimation in different complex scenarios.
-Therefore, this method not only reduces computational complexity, but also facilitates practical applications: switching different encoders for adapting various environments.
-Different from \cite{vankadari2020unsupervised} using adversarial domain adaptation in \textit{feature space} for night-time depth estimation, we propose to adopt the image transfer-based domain adaptation framework and constrain the training from both \textit{feature space} and \textit{output space}, which is more stable and accurate \cite{chen2019crdoco,hoffman2018cycada,kim2019diversify,zhang2018fully}.
-Besides, the proposed image transfer-based domain feature adaptation (ITDFA) framework not only can be used for night-time depth estimation, but also shows outstanding performance in more challenging rainy night-time and ordinary snowy winter scenarios, as shown in Fig. \ref{fig:fig1}.
-Moreover, the models obtained by ITDFA can extend to adapt to new scenarios, which demonstrates the ability of ITDFA to learn and extract the key features for depth decoding.
+We only adapt the encoder of the depth network by following \cite{vankadari2020unsupervised}.
+An additional encoder is designed to encode the images of complex environments, and after adaptation, the encoders for complex environments share the same feature space with the day-time encoder.
+Besides, the adapted encoders for different scenarios share the same decoder for monocular depth estimation in different complex scenarios, which is meaningful for practical applications.
+Therefore, this method not only reduces computational complexity but also facilitates practical applications: switching different encoders for adapting various environments.
+Different from \cite{vankadari2020unsupervised} using adversarial domain adaptation in \textit{feature space} for night-time depth estimation, we propose to adopt the image transfer-based domain adaptation framework and constrain the training from both \textit{feature space} and \textit{output space}, which is more stable and accurate \cite{chen2019crdoco,kim2019diversify}.
+Besides, for image transfer based domain adaptation framework, the generated paired images are used to get pseudo labels from the known models and supervise the adaptation process.
+Poor generated images result in wrong pseudo labels and affect the training process, which is not considered in previous works.
+Therefore, in this paper, we consider the errors introduced by the unstable image transfer, and an image quality adaptation approach is proposed to evaluate the quality of the transferred images and reduce their effects.
+The proposed image transfer-based domain feature adaptation (ITDFA) framework not only can be used for night-time depth estimation, but also shows outstanding performance on more challenging rainy night-time images, as shown in Fig. \ref{fig:fig1}.